 On an as-needed basis, the SMA sub-committee may request participating sites to submit exam questions to add to the existing databank.
 These requests will be in writing and sent to each site by way of email and documenting the request in SMA safety meeting minutes.
 The request will outline the number of questions to be submitted and the correct reference material to use in question development.
 Further, specific timelines for submission will be outlined.
-Teams that fail to meet the submission deadline will be assessed a 25 point demerit in the proficiency event.
+Teams that fail to meet the submission deadline will be assessed a loss of 25 merit points in the proficiency event.